NinerXrayBravoTwoTwo/MassEnergyUnits/bio.md

 The reason for this is life’s **Negentropy requirements** ("What is Life?", Schrödinger 1944)

-To merely exist life... particularly predators, must grow at a geometricly faster rate than entropy decays it.
+To merely exist life... particularly predators, must grow at a geometrically faster rate than entropy decays it.

 If it moves— it is huntable — which is why everything not nailed down gets pushed off tables.